mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 ## When in doubt, a meaningless name will do

-If you are not mature enough in studying the model to find the appropriate name in the bijection, you must give it a really annoying name.
+If you aren't mature enough in studying the model to find the appropriate name in the bijection, you must give it a really annoying name.

 A mediocre name will stay forever until a responsible developer takes the courage and refactors it.